Skip navigation

 Others will find relief working with an exercise physiologist, chiropractor, nutritionist, occupational therapist, or osteopath.
 As migraine is a complex condition that every individual experiences differently, you need to find the right combination of therapies that work for you.

-We have not had effective preventative treatment for migraine prior to the introduction of the CGRPs, triptans don’t work for everyone, and there is an enormous number of people living with migraine.
+We have not had effective preventative treatment for migraine before the introduction of the CGRPs, triptans don’t work for everyone, and there is an enormous number of people living with migraine.
 Because of this trifecta, we are a vulnerable target for aggressive marketers promoting devices, protocols, systems, diets and concoctions promising a miracle cure.
 Migraine cannot be cured.